victorcocuz/DSAN-Show_Me_The_Data_Structures/README.md

 The project also requires efficiency and a time complexity analysis for each problem.

 ## How to run the project
-The project contains 3 files for each problem:
+The project contains 2 files for each problem:
 * The python code
-* A pdf containing the instructions
 * An MD file containing a description of each implementation

+There is also an MD containing the instructions.

 Simply run python <file-name.py> to test the solution.